Feature services have several access control levels and edit tracking capabilities that are useful when building collaborative editing applications.

 Below are a few more scenarios where a combination of editor permissions, editor tracking, and ownership-based access control would be useful in an application.
 These scenarios will help you understand how to set the best combination of properties on your feature service, based on the purpose of your application.

 In a volunteer only type of web application, all editors are anonymous volunteers.
 A web application allowing people to place a point on their current location might fit this description.
 In this scenario, the service should only expose Query and Create operations.
 Because the features won't be modified, tracking the creators of the data is not a priority.
 Editor tracking and history are not required either.
-The administrator could open the dataset in ArcGIS for Desktop if needed and delete unwanted features.
+The administrator could open the dataset in ArcGIS Pro if needed and delete unwanted features.

 In an authoritative only type of application, all users can edit any data, but the edits are tracked.
 An example of this type of application might allow people to collaborate on a digital tree inventory in their town.
 Volunteers could add, modify, or remove any tree from the database, but they must log in to the application to make edits.